emmanuelplan-hsb/hsb3119_data2023/README.md

-# hsb3119_data2023
+# hsb3119_data2023_website
-This repository contains data to be used for the HSB3119 Introduction to Data Science course in HSB, for MAS1 2023 Semester 1.
+This branch will be used for a sample website.